“How Fast is Too Fast to Move for Love?”

 For argument’s sake, let’s assume you have met someone who is a perfect match for you.
 What you don’t know yet is whether his lifestyle is a good fit for you.
 As far as a timeline goes, I would not recommend getting engaged until you know for sure your lives and future goals fit together, but beyond that there is no too fast or too slow.
 I mean, what happens if you move “too fast”?
 Maybe you break up?
 You’d only break up if you discover you aren’t quite a fit and that’s going to happen whether you move fast or move slow.
 So… why not just figure it out sooner rather than later?

-I’ve written extensively about long distance relationships, and specifically, how to know when you’re ready to move for love and what you need to do before you move for love.
+I’ve written extensively about long distance relationships, including what you need to do before you move for love.
 Check out those posts and if you believe you’re ready to give a move to your boyfriend a shot, I say go for it.
 Just make sure you have an exit plan — leave breadcrumbs to find your way home.

 Once you have moved to your boyfriend (either into his home or into a home of your own for a while), I would spend a lot of time getting to know the ins and outs of military family life.
 Talk to military spouses and find out what their lives are like.
 Consider that your boyfriend will likely be deployed several times over the course of his career.
 If you marry him and have children with him, there could be long stretches of time when you are alone with the kids, essentially living like a single parent.
 As much as you really like this guy and could see yourself spending your life with him, the military lifestyle may not be a fit for you.
 Beyond figuring out whether your boyfriend is a good longterm fit — whether your future dreams and goals align and whether you could be good domestic partners — you need to figure out whether you are cut out for the life of a military spouse.